 Fundamental to developing sustainable services which effectively achieve the outcomes outlined above, is the need to fully appreciate what resources are currently available across the partnership and within local communities.
-A review of previous mapping followed by carrying out an evaluation of current provision shall enable services to determine effective use of current resources as well as identify opportunities for further development.
+Mapping and carrying out an evaluation of current provision shall enable services to determine effective use of current resources as well as identify opportunities for further development.
 This shall provide a baseline for redistribution and development of provision, and clarity of commissioning requirements over the coming five years.